marnusw/fluxible-plugin-waterline-models/README.md

 // server.js

-// Get the model definitions (you might do this once at start-up and reuse this) sails.modules.loadModels(function(err, models) {
+// Get the model definitions (you might do this once at start-up and reuse this). sails.modules.loadModels(function(err, models) {

-  // Update the model defs for the client as necessary here.
+  // Update the model defs for the client as necessary here (again this could be reused).
   // For example, change the connection properties:
   _.each(models, model => model.connection = 'egSomeRestConnection');